brooocifer/tableplop-content/becmi-characters/README.md

 - elf-formulas.md - Formulas and functions for Elf class characters
 - fighter-formulas.md - Formulas and functions for Fighter class characters
 - magic-user-formulas.md - Formulas and functions for Magic User class characters
+- thief-formulas.md - Formulas and functions for Thief class characters